trancends/enigma_laundry/README.md

 2. before continue to the next step, open your favorite sql client, create a new connection and then create a new database 'enigma_laundry'
-3. go back to the project folder, copy and paste the content of the file DDL.sql into the sql client query editor and then do the same thing with the DML.sql
+3. go back to the project folder, copy and paste the content of the file DDL.sql into the sql client query editor and then do the same thing with the DML.sql and then run the sql command
 4. go back to the project folder navigate to model/ folder and open connection.go
 5. on line 10 of the code